bbauska/JS-svg/README.md

 }
 </pre>

-The preceding loop will run 100 times, starting at 0 and continuing until it is less than or equal to 99, and on each iteration, it will log the value of i to the browser console.
-If we left out the code to increment i, it would loop indefinitely.
+<p>The preceding loop will run 100 times, starting at 0 and continuing
+until it is less than or equal to 99, and on each iteration, it will log the value of i to the browser console.
+If we left out the code to increment i, it would loop indefinitely.</p>

-It's worth noting at this point that there are shorthand ways of incrementing and decrementing -- or indeed multiplying and dividing -- variable values:
+<p>It's worth noting at this point that there are shorthand ways of
+incrementing and decrementing -- or indeed multiplying and dividing -- variable values:</p>

 <pre>
 // <i>Long way.</i>